Elokenz/documentation/content/about-elokenz/contributing.md

 Sort: 2
 */

-Want to report a bug, request a feature, or contribute to Elokenz ?
+Want to report a bug, request a feature, or contribute to Elokenz?

 * [Submit a bug report](https://bitbucket.org/tanzaho/elokenz_development/issues?status=new&status=open)